KieranBroadfoot/C-Bus.indigoPlugin/README.md

 C-Bus.indigoPlugin
 ==================

-A Clipsal C-Bus plugin for Indigo 6 by Perceptive Automation
+A Clipsal C-Bus plugin for Perceptive Automation's Indigo 6